mike99mac/zvm-tools/README.md

 ```

 ### WHO.EXEC
 The ``WHO EXEC`` takes the output of ``QUERY NAMES``, sorts it and shows it one virtual machine per line.
 It also allows for a search pattern.

-For example:
+Here is an example of using it:

 ```
 who SSL